South Sudan, Republic of

 Regional Agreements (on emergency/disaster response, but also customs unions, regional integration)

-[Note: This section should contain information on the usual duties & taxes exemption regime during non-emergency times, when there is no declared state of emergency and no streamlines process (e.g. regular importations/development/etc.).]
+[Note: This section should contain information on the usual duties & taxes exemption regime during non-emergency times when there is no declared state of emergency and no streamlined process (e.g. regular importations/development/etc.).]

 The South Sudan Customs Services exemptions unit handles tax exemptions.
-UN agencies and NGOs are exempt from import duty, excise duty, vehicles, customs warehouse rent (CWR) and VAT; however, there are certain exemption procedures that must be adhered to by UN agencies or organizations.
+UN agencies and NGOs are exempt from import duty, excise duty, vehicles, customs warehouse rent (CWR) and VAT; however, specific exemption procedures must be adhered to by UN agencies or organisations.

-Apart from UNMISS and UN agencies, tax exemptions can only be granted to registered taxpayers, and organizations must register for a Tax Identification Number (TIN) at a Directorate of Taxation branch office.
-A special tax exemption can be granted to non-UN/NGO organizations but such exemptions are granted on a per case basis and only under certain circumstances.
+Apart from UNMISS and UN agencies, tax exemptions can only be granted to registered taxpayers, and organisations must register for a Tax Identification Number (TIN) at a Directorate of Taxation branch office.
+A special tax exemption can be granted to non-UN/NGO organisations, but such exemptions are granted on a case basis and only under certain circumstances.

-To be granted a tax exemption on imports, organizations must apply for an exemption at the South Sudan Custom Service unit within the Ministry of Finance and Economic Planning (MoFEP) and submit the requited documentation related to the cargo.
+To be granted a tax exemption on imports, organisations must apply for an exemption at the South Sudan Customs Service unit within the Ministry of Finance and Economic Planning (MoFEP) and submit the required documentation related to the cargo.
 Only the minister of MoFEP can grant tax exemptions.

 United Nations Agencies

-No special requirements apart from the submission of necessary application and support documentation.
+There are no special requirements apart from submitting the necessary application and support documentation.

 Duties and Taxes Exemption Application Procedure